NeonHo/CSMLNotebook/Development/game dev/Journey to Full time Game Dev Land.md

 asap (as soon as possible)
 - Twitter, Meta, YouTube, Instagram, personal website.
 	- force me to commit to something.
 		- push myself to release an actual game.
-	- secure the wishlist
+	- secure the wish-lists for your indie game.
+		- post social media on a daily basis.
+			- with a link to a rudimentary steam page to start securing those wish-lists.
 # 2. Game Design Bible
 # 3. Build our prototype in unity from scratch
 # 4. Funding (Optional Shourtcut!)